wints/documentation/recipes/deepviews.md

 ### Hosting your own OG tags

 If you want to host your own OG tags, so that you can later customize them, all you need to do is specify a **$desktop_url** when you create the link.
-Branch as a scraper that will retrieve the OG tags and populate the deepview based on the content of your site.
+Branch has a scraper that will retrieve the OG tags and populate the deepview based on the content of your site.

 -----